DevNambi/blog-drafts/020 - What is Ethical.md

 (VENN DIAGRAM OF ETHICS, MORALITY, CONSCIENCE, INTENTION, ACTION)

+* Use emotional counterexamples to prove the point.
+Hypocritical actions.

 Let's start with the Golden Rule: "Do unto others as you would have them do unto you" (LINK, Matt 7:12).
 It's a maxim we learn as children, and makes sense.
 Chances are you're not offending anybody if you treat them the way you want to be treated.
 It is also a core part of **all** the world's major religions (LINKS FOR Christianity, Juddaism, Hinduism, Buddhism, Islam, Atheism) *and* famous speeches texts (LINKS TO Declaration of Independence, I have a dream speech, etc).

 The Golden Rule works **most** of the time.
 Its weakness is that people aren't all alike; what I want isn't always what you want.
 The [Platinum Rule](LINK) is better, "Do unto others, wherever reasonable, as they want to be done by" (LINK, REFINE).